henrikhorluck/tdt4140-washlists/README.md

 ### Prerequisits

-Django is written in Python, you can use any 3.8.* version of python, see `backend/pyproject.toml`.
-You can download python from Python's [website](https://www.python.org/downloads/).
+Django is written in Python, you can use any 3.8.* version of python.
+You can download it from Python's [website](https://www.python.org/downloads/).
 We also recommend installing the project dependencies in a virtual environment, like [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv).